 LIT CLUB & FORUM: Lit Club is open to students in any grade level who are interested in a variety of literacy related activities that call upon a student’s academic talents, as well as a student’s good character through volunteering and working within the district at school events; students can earn volunteer hours.
 Some activities include the writing, editing and publication of the Forum Literary Magazine, along with other opportunities that require a variety of interests and abilities: writers, editors, artists, project managers, technology savvy students, and volunteers.
-There are activities available for the quiet-natured and the socialites alike.
+There are activities available for the quiet-natured and socialites alike.

 Advisor: Mrs. Blood (Room 106)

 MEDIA ARTS CLUB: This club promotes visual digital design and development with fun activities.
-We learn to skills used in the entertainment industry, such as Animation, Costume Design, Special Effects, and Game Design.
+We learn skills used in the entertainment industry, such as Animation, Costume Design, Special Effects, and Game Design.
 We balance traditional art explorations with digital experience.